Luca-Mezger/greenhouse/README.md

 Schweizer Jugend Forscht - Coding Camp
 Advised by Alberto Ferrante - USI Departement CS

 The goal for this project week was to make a fully functioning automated greenhouse, where all funtions that would need manual work, would be able to be done by the greenhouse.
+The main code is in /multithreading.

 ![greenhouse](picture.jpg)